Fujian Explore 7 Days

 Attractions: Gulangyu Island; Shuzhuang Garden; Nanputuo Temple(South Putuo Temple); Hulishan Cannon Fort;

-Pick up from the hotel and transfer to the Dongdu ferry terminal.
-Upon arrive at Gulangyu, take a peaceful walk and appreciate various old buildings before visiting Shuzhuang Garden, a beautiful seaside garden and the famous Piano Museum with a collection of 80-fold rare old pianos from all over the world.
+Pick up from your hotel and transfer to the Dongdu ferry terminal.
+Upon arrival Gulangyu, take a peaceful walk and appreciate various old buildings before visiting Shuzhuang Garden, a beautiful seaside garden and the famous Piano Museum with a collection of 80-fold rare old pianos from all over the world.

 Take the ferry back to Xiamen Island at noon.
 After having lunch, visit South Putuo Temple(the most famous Buddhist temple in town) and Hulishan Cannon Fort which houses the world's biggest canon for coastal defense followed by a scenic drive on the Island Ring Road along the East Coast of Xiamen.

 Pick up from hotel and take a 3-hour scenic drive to Tianluokeng hakka cluster (田螺坑土楼群), located in Shuyang Town,take a overview at the top of the mountain (view platform).
 The castle, composed primarily of four round houses plus one rectangular earthen house, which is named 4 dishes and 1 soup.It is one of the most magnificent and well- preserved hakka houses in the area.

 After having a traditional Hakka lunch at Tianluokeng Hakka house, roaming in the village to see their daily lives.

 Then transfer to Xiaban Village(下坂村),visit Yuchanglou(裕昌楼)(leaning structure hakka house),then pass Taxia village(塔下村)(one of the beautiful village build along a stream),roaming at this water village,visit Zhang's clan ancestral hall(张氏堂), which is listed among the key culture relics protected under national level.